 How Do I Know If My Blood Sugar Is Imbalanced?

 Signs your blood sugar is imbalanced include:

 - It’s bad news when you miss a meal: Your coworkers avoid you, your family hides, all because of your hangry wrath if you’ve gone without a meal.
-Mood swings and irritability are caused by low blood sugar, and you may also feel jittery or lightheaded if you haven’t eaten as well.
+Mood swings and irritability can be caused by low blood sugar, and you may also feel jittery or lightheaded if you haven’t eaten as well.
 This also leads to overeating, binge eating, and major carb cravings, and the cycle continues.

 - You’re always tired and have low energy: If your meals don’t make you feel energized, or you’re still peeling yourself out of bed after a full-night’s sleep, it’s time to take a look at what you’re eating and how well it’s balanced.
 A good meal should make you feel great.